swcarpentry/managing-research-software-projects/_episodes/19-agile.md

 teaching: 5
 exercises: 10
 questions:
-- "What is agile software development?"
-- "What is sturdy software development?"
 - "What kind of development process should my project use?"
 objectives:
-- "FIXME"
+- "Explain the key features of agile development."
+- "Explain why agile development is a good fit for many small research software projects."
 keypoints:
-- "FIXME"
+- "Agile development is a software development process based on short iterations and rapid feedback."
+- "Key feedback loops are pair programming, test-driven development, continuous integration, and stand-up meetings."
+- "Agile works well for exploratory projects."
+- "Agile depends on high-bandwidth communication between developers and users, and on developers wanting to be empowered."
 ---

 *   *Agile development* fits well with how most researchers work